Sound check: Acoustic blanket mutes and protects moon rocket

 • After the Main Engine Cutoff (MECO) following launch, the interstage separates the upper stage and payloads from the core stage, allowing the EUS engines to ignite and propel the crew and cargo toward the moon.

-Testing it out: Engineering and manufacturing teams created a 1:1 scale model of the interstage using acoustic absorption materials which are flexible like sponges.
+Testing it out: Engineering and manufacturing teams created a 1:1 scale model of the interstage using acoustic absorption materials that are flexible like sponges.

 • They tested how these materials would behave during the rocket’s ascent, collecting data on angles and movements to help inform the final design and safety factors.